As a first aider or first responder, would you be happy to give oxygen?

 Have you changed your mind?

-The BOC LIFELINE Oxygen Kit is ideal for dentists, doctors surgeries, clinics, first responders etc. The kit and LIFELINE contract meets CQC requirements and will give you peace of mind in knowing that you always have a reliable supply of medical oxygen to hand.
+Our medical oxygen kit is ideal for dentists, doctors surgeries, clinics, first responders etc. The kit and supply contract meets CQC requirements and will give you peace of mind in knowing that you always have a reliable supply of medical oxygen to hand.

 BOC LIFELINE Emergency Oxygen